 Salted whole anchovies are held in high esteem by anchovy lovers.
 When I was living in San Francisco for the summer, my housemate Rick kept a big can of them in the bottom of his fridge.
 I gotta admit, I snuck my fair share of those over the course of the summer (sorry Rick, I'll get you back).
-Meatier and firmer than most jarred anchovies, they come gutted with their heads removed, but still require you to filet them before they can be eaten.
-This is easier than it sounds—you can pull out the bony little spines and tails directly with your fingertips.
-Still, unless there's a large flavor advantage, it doesn't seem worth the trouble.
+Meatier and firmer than most jarred anchovies, they come gutted with their heads removed, but still require you to filet them, soak them, and transfer them to oil.
+You can read all about how to buy and prepare salt-packed anchovies here, but I went in with the assumption that unless we discovered a large flavor advantage, the process wouldn't be worth the trouble for most people.

 In order to make sure that the samples were as close to each other as possible, we used the same brand of salted and oil-packed anchovies (Agostino Recca, the third place winner of our anchovy filet taste test).
 For the paste, we selected Amore, an Italian brand made from Sicilian anchovies—the same source for the anchovies in the Agostino Recca jars.
 All anchovies and paste were weighed in order to ensure that we used the exact same amount in each recipe.